-Section 362.
-Permits, Applications and Certificates-(a) Any individual, corporation, co-partnership, company or organization desiring to install or place any electrical wiring or electrical apparatus shall make application to the Inspector twelve hours before the time of desiring to start such installation. (b) Such application to be made on a blank furnished by the Inspector. (c) No electrical work or wiring shall be put to use or connected to service wires or any other source of electrical energy until the certificate is issued. (d) Records of electrical inspection shall be kept in a book on file in the office of the Inspector.
+SECTION 356.
+PERMITS, APPLICATIONS AND CERTIFICATES.-(a) Any individual, corporation, co-partnership, company or organization desiring to install or place any electrical wiring or electrical apparatus shall make application to the Inspector twelve (12) hours before the time of desiring to start such installation. (b) Such application to be made on a blank furnished by the Inspector. (c) No electrical work or wiring shall be put to use or connected to service wires or any other source of electrical energy until the certificate is issued. (d) Records of electrical inspection shall be kept in a book on file in the office of the Inspector.

-Section 363.
-Electric Work-Inspection-(a) No electrical work or wiring shall be put to use or connected to service wires or any other source of electric energy until inspected and accepted. (b) When such electrical work or wiring is found to have been installed in such a manner as is conflicting with the provisions of this Code, the Commissioner of Buildings is hereby authorized and empowered to remove fuses, cut the wires or otherwise render the system inoperative until such defects have been corrected and the department notified in writing that the work may be again inspected and approved.
+SECTION 357.
+ELECTRIC WORK-INSPECTION.-(a)-No electrical work or wiring shall be put to use or connected to service wires or any other source of electric energy until inspected and accepted. (b) When such electrical work or wiring is found to have been installed in such a manner as is conflicting with the provisions of this code, the Commissioner of Buildings is hereby authorized and empowered to remove fuses, cut the wires or otherwise render the system inoperative until such defects have been corrected and the department notified in writing that the work may be again inspected and approved.

-Section 364.
-Iron Conduit and Armored Cable Required-Wood Moulding Prohibited-(a) All wiring hereafter installed within the territory known as the fire limits as described in Section 17, approved metal conduit or armored cable will be required for all concealed wiring and for all exposed wiring in basement and attics. (b) Wood moulding will not be permitted for any kind of work in this district. (c) Approved metal conduit or approved armored cable will be required for all wiring in any of the following classes of buildings wherever located.
+SECTION 358.
+IRON CONDUIT AND ARMORED CABLE REQUIRED-WOOD MOULDING PROHIBITED.-(a) All wiring hereafter installed within the territory known as the fire limits as described in Section 17, approved metal conduit or armored cable will be required for all concealed wiring and for all exposed wiring in basement and attics. (b) Wood moulding will not be permitted for any kind of work in this district. (c) Approved metal conduit or approved armored cable will be required for all wiring in any of the following classes of buildings whereever located.
 Buildings occupied as asylums, sanitariums, hospitals, theaters, moving picture shows and air domes, state, county and city public buildings, public schools and livery stables, provided, however, that minor alterations and repairs may be made in existing systems when approved by the Inspector in writing.

-Section 365.
-Culting of Wires-No person shall maliciously cut, disturb, after or change or cause to be cut, aftered or changed any electrical apparatus or electrical wires in such a manner as to render same inoperative or defective or not in accordance with the provisions of this Ordinance.
+SECTION 359.
+CUTTING OF WIRES.-No person shall maliciously cut, disturb, alter or change or cause to be cut, altered or changed any electrical apparatus or electrical wires in such a manner as to render same inoperative or defective or not in accordance with the provisions of this code.

-Section 366.
-Covering of Concealed Wiring-No so-called concealed wiring shall be lathed over or in any manner covered from sight until inspected and accepted.
+SECTION 360.
+COVERING OF CONCEALED WIRING.-No so-called concealed wiring shall be lathed over or in any manner covered from sight until inspected and accepted.

-Section 367.
-Defective Apparatus and Material-(a) The Commissioner of Buildings may condemn any electrical work or apparatus which is not, or has not been installed according to the provisions of this Code. (b) The person or persons owning or using the same shall immediately cause the condemned work to be corrected to comply with the requirements of the rules. (c) If the person owning or operating the defective apparatus, or wires, does not cause them to be corrected promptly upon the notice of the Commissioner of Buildings, the inspector may remove the fuses, disconnect the wires or by other means completely disconnect the condemned work and no person shall connect the same until the condemned work has been corrected and inspected and a certificate furnished by the Commissioner of Buildings.
+SECTION 361.
+DEFECTIVE APPARATUS AND MATERIAL.-(a) The Commissioner of Buildings may condemn any electrical work or apparatus which is not, or has not been installed according to the provisions of this code. (b) The person or persons owning or using the same shall immediately cause the condenmed work to be corrected to comply with the requirements of the rules. (c) If the person owning or operating the defective apparatus, or wires, does not cause them to be corrected promptly upon the notice of the Commissioner of Buildings, the Inspector may remove the fuses, disconnect the wires or by other means completely disconnect the condenmed work and no person shall connect the same until the condenmed work has been corrected and inspected and a certificate furnished by the Commissioner of Buildings.

-Penalties-Repeal.
+PENALTIES-REPEAL.